By Robert Fisk, Amy Goodman and Jeremy Scahill

 that there were links to September 11th, which was rubbish.
 And in the

-end, the best the Bush administration could do was to say, "Well, we're
+end, the best the Bush administration could do was to say, "Well,

 going to liberate the people of Iraq".
 And because it provided this